-Besides St. Patrick’s Day, March is known for basketball.
-March Madness is a high-intensity, winner takes all tournament of 68 NCAA men’s basketball teams.
-It fills the void of sports since football has ended and baseball hasn’t begun yet therefore the nation rallies around this single elimination tournament.
-You may think that since this tournament is huge in office pools and sports betting arenas that kids have no part in it.
-Check out these fun and educational options to get your kids involved in the fun and excitement of March Madness!
+For many fans around the country, March is known for basketball.
+March Madness is a high-intensity, winner-takes-all tournament of 68 NCAA men’s basketball teams.
+It fills the sports void since football has ended and baseball hasn’t begun yet.
+Therefore, the nation rallies around this single-elimination tournament.
+You may think that since this tournament is huge in office pools and sports betting arenas, kids have no part in it.
+Check out these fun and educational March Madness games and activities to get your kids involved in the fun and excitement!

 Many of these are great for homeschooling or in the classroom but simple enough to do with your kiddos and offer reinforcement of educational skills.
 Others are totally just for fun.